Blog

 Brushing, Flossing, and Heart Health

-- Floss daily: Flossing helps remove food particles and plaque from between your teeth and along the gumline, reducing the risk of gum disease.
+- Floss Daily: Flossing helps remove food particles and plaque from between your teeth and along the gumline, reducing the risk of gum disease.

-- Use mouthwash: An antibacterial or fluoride mouthwash can help eliminate bacteria and strengthen your teeth.
+- Use Mouthwash: An antibacterial or fluoride mouthwash can help eliminate bacteria and strengthen your teeth.

 Conclusion